kizzhang/kizzhang/README.md

 Mathematician at heart.
 I studied active matter, molecular knots, and AI for science.
 Today, I'm building [POPWIZ](https://popwiz.ai) and other AI products at the intersection of intelligence, creativity, and commerce.

 I don't see entrepreneurship and fundamental science as separate paths.
-The short game is to build useful products, enduring companies, and the capital to choose my own questions.
-The long game is to found an independent research institute—bringing exceptional scientists, engineers, and thinkers together to pursue problems too fundamental, uncertain, or long-term for ordinary incentives.
+Short game is to build capitals.
+Long game is to found a research institute, bringing close smart individuals to push the frontier of science.

 **At the edge of the known—where light bends, identities dissolve, and new forms emerge—I want to understand not only how the universe works, but why it is the way it is.**